AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 Read next

 This article was prepared by Tempora Research as a informational piece in the Markets cluster.
-Methodology, calibrated lift figures and reconciliation entries are documented in Tempora's research-publishing standards and reproducible against the public engine.
+Methodology, chart-side signature strength and reconciliation entries are documented in Tempora's research-publishing standards and reproducible against the public engine.
 Internal audit log maintained.
 This article does not constitute medical, financial, legal or professional advice.
 First published 2026-05-16 by Tempora Research.